testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basics`

-:white_check_mark:  **Do:**  After invoking the route under test, a new state is likely to exist (e.g. new records) -  Assert that the new state daya it is satisfactory **using the REST API** if applicable.
+:white_check_mark:  **Do:**  After invoking the route under test, a new state is likely to exist (e.g., new records) -  Assert that the new state data is satisfactory **using the REST API** when applicable.
 By approaching through the API, the test simulates the most important flow: The user flow.
 What's wrong with approaching the DB directly?
-Not only it goes through a different journey than the user, the test might miss a bug in the API that return the data (i.e. DB data is right, the query code hides a bug).
-Sometimes, such REST API does not exist - In this case, use the outer most layer that does expose this info like controller, service, facade or repository.
-The more external this layer is, more bugs are caught and the coupling the internals is minimized.
+Not only it goes through a different journey than the user, but also the test might miss a bug in the API that returns the data (i.e., DB data is correct, the query code hides a bug).
+Sometimes, such REST API does not exist - In this case, use the outermost layer that does expose this info like controller, service, facade, or repository.
+The more external this layer is, the more bugs are caught, and the coupling to the internals` noise is minimized.

-This design decision does not come without caveat.
-The test invokes much more code than needed, tests might fail because of failures in code that is being directly tested.
-Our philosophy is to stick to user flows under realistic conditions at the cost of slight increase in developer's sweat.
+This design decision does not come without a caveat.
+The test invokes much more code than needed: Tests might fail because of failures in code not being directly tested.
+Our philosophy is to stick to user flows under realistic conditions at the cost of a slight increase in developer's sweat.

 <br/>

-👀 &nbsp; **Alternatives:** Approach the DB directly - Miss bug in the query code, higher exposure to internal refactoring  ❌ &nbsp; Approach the ORM - Not ideal for the same reasons like the option above ❌&nbsp; Approach the service layer - Better than approaching the DB directly as it will be less sensitive to DB schema changes and resemble more the user flow ❌&nbsp;;
+👀 &nbsp; **Alternatives:** Approach the DB directly - Miss bug in the query code, higher exposure to internal refactoring  ❌ &nbsp; Approach the ORM - Not ideal for the same reasons like the option above ❌&nbsp; Approach the service layer - Better than approaching the DB directly as it will be less sensitive to DB schema changes and resemble more the user flow &nbsp;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>